jpalardy/vim-slime/README.md

     Vim-slime is a humble attempt at getting _some_ of these features into Vim.
     It works with any REPL and isn't tied to Lisp.

-Grab some text and send it to a [GNU Screen](http://www.gnu.org/software/screen/) / [tmux](https://tmux.github.io/) / [whimrepl](https://github.com/malyn/lein-whimrepl) / [ConEmu](http://conemu.github.io/) session / NeoVim Terminal / Vim Terminal

-Grab some text and send it to a target, most probably [GNU Screen](http://www.gnu.org/software/screen/), [tmux](https://tmux.github.io/) or [Vim Terminal](https://vimhelp.org/terminal.txt.html).
+Grab some text and send it to a target, most probably: [GNU Screen](http://www.gnu.org/software/screen/), [tmux](https://tmux.github.io/) or [Vim Terminal](https://vimhelp.org/terminal.txt.html).

-/ [whimrepl](https://github.com/malyn/lein-whimrepl) / [ConEmu](http://conemu.github.io/) session / NeoVim Terminal / Vim Terminal

     VIM ---(text)---> target {screen / tmux / vim terminal ...}

 Presumably, your target contains a [REPL](http://en.wikipedia.org/wiki/REPL), maybe Clojure, R or python.
 If you can type text into it, vim-slime can send text to it.

 The reason for doing this?
-Because you want the benefits of a REPL and the benefits of using Vim (familiar environment, syntax highlighting, persistence ...).
+Because you want the benefits of a REPL (instant feedback, no need to reload ...) and the benefits of using Vim (familiar environment, syntax highlighting, persistence ...).

 More details in the [blog post](http://technotales.wordpress.com/2007/10/03/like-slime-for-vim/).